RutikKulkarni/Lama-Podcaster/README.md

-Sure, here is your updated README file with the additional URLs:

 # Lama Podcaster

 Lama Podcaster is a web application designed to simplify podcast management tasks.
 It provides users with features to create, edit, and manage podcast projects, upload content, configure widgets, and handle user authentication.